mattbierner/blog.mattbierner.com/_posts/2014-02-07-primitive-operations-as-computations.md

 };
 ```

-Computations are evaluated by `evaluate` with a outermost continuation `k`.
+Computations are evaluated by `evaluate` with an outermost continuation `k`.

 ```js
 var evaluate = function(c, k) {